VoodooSMBus/VoodooRMI/README.md

     * [VoodooI2C Troubleshooting](https://voodooi2c.github.io/#Troubleshooting/Troubleshooting)
 2) Make sure VoodooInput/VoodooTrackpoint are loading
 3) IORegistryExplorer is a good way to see which Functions are loading, and what is/isn't loading
+4) Getting logs is harder than it should be
+    * If loading within macOS, you can use `sudo log show --last 5m | grep VRMI`
+    * If injecting, you will want to add the boot arg `msgbuf=1048576` and use `sudo dmesg | grep VRMI`